This post may contain affiliate links. Please read my disclosure policy for more info.

 God- Represents Jesus as King of Kings (Kingship)

-Frankincense – Represents Jesus as God and High Priest (Diety)
+Frankincense – represents Jesus as God and High Priest (Deity)

 Myrrh – Represents The sacrifice Jesus would face to the point of dying on the cross.
 (Suffering)